seank021/autopaper-bot/README.md

     - `test_member.py`: Contains the test lab member data for testing purposes.
     - `test_project.py`: Contains the test project data for testing purposes.
 - `scripts/`
+    - `add_member_on_supabase.py`: Script to add lab members to Supabase.
+It generates embeddings for each member and stores them in Supabase.
+You **should** run this script to construct the initial user database on Supabase.
     - `embed_users.py`: Script to embed user interests for matching.
 It containts only project and channel joiners.
 You **should** run this script after updating `database.py` if you plan to use user embeddings for matching interests.
     - `test_embed_users.py`: Script to test the full user embedding.
 It contains the whole lab member data.
 - `user_embeddings/`: Contains the embeddings of each user generated from the `embed_users.py` script.
+- `test_user_embeddings/`: Contains the embeddings of each test user generated from the `test_embed_users.py` script.
 - `utils/`
     - `embedding_utils.py`: Contains functions to embed user database.
     - `interest_matcher.py`: Contains functions to match users based on their interests.